Cookies & Privacy.

 Keeping your personal information secure

-If you want detailed information from Get Safe Online on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org.
+If you want detailed information on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org.
 Get Safe Online is supported by HM Government and leading businesses.

 Our Sites and external links

-The Sites may contain links to websites that are not managed by us.
+Our Site may contain links to websites that are not managed by us.
 We assume no responsibility for the privacy practices or the content on those websites.
-Therefore, please read carefully any privacy policies on those websites before either agreeing to their terms or using those websites.
+Therefore, please read carefully any privacy policies on those websites before agreeing to their terms, consenting to cookies or using those websites.

 How to complain